petarjs/smart-email-field/readme.md

 - add a shadow div behind
 - copy the styles of email field to shadow div
 - make email field's background transparent, so we can see the shadow field
-- fill shadow filed with suggestion text
+- fill shadow field with suggestion text

 ## Development